Azure/tech-connect-migration-lab/MongoDB-vCore/docs/4-mongodb-lab-instructions-migration-online.md

    Finally, restart our application by typing: +++sudo systemctl start new_sales_generator.service+++ and press enter.
    ![console7](./media/console7.png?raw=true)

-   Let's switch over to MongoDB Compass and verify our application is able to write to source MongoDB VM.
+   Let's switch over to the MongoDB Compass and verify our application is able to write to source MongoDB VM.
 In MongoDB Compass select **MongoDB VM** and click on **sales** collection.
 Click to refresh the document count in top right-hand corner.
 After a few seconds refresh again.
 You should see document count going up.
    ![mongodb compass15](./media/mongo%20compass15.png?raw=true)

-   Lastly, let's delete the database we migrated to target in previous exercise.
+   Lastly, let's delete the database we migrated to target in the previous exercise.
 In MongoDB Compass select **Azure Cosmos DB for MongoDB vCore** and locate database ending with your username **@lab.CloudPortalCredential(User1).Username**.
 Click on the trash can icon next to the database name.

    ![mongodb compass17](./media/mongo%20compass17.png?raw=true)

    >[!alert] Ensure you are deleting database ending with your lab username **@lab.CloudPortalCredential(User1).Username**.
 Other lab users share this server with you and you would end up deleting their work!
 Please double, triple check.

-   A pop up window will appear in the middle of the screen asking you to retype the name of the database to confirm.
+   A pop-up window will appear in the middle of the screen asking you to retype the name of the database to confirm.
 Please input it and click **Drop Database** in the bottom right-hand corner.
   ![mongodb compass18](./media/mongo%20compass18.png?raw=true)

    A success message should appear at the bottom left and our database should disappear from the list of available databases under Azure Cosmos DB for MongoDB vCore.
    ![mongodb compass19](./media/mongo%20compass19.png?raw=true)

-   >[!note] You may still see other database listed under Azure Cosmos DB for MongoDB vCore.
+   >[!note] You may still see other databases listed under Azure Cosmos DB for MongoDB vCore.
 These belong to other lab users.
 Please kindly ignore them.

-   With that we've successfully reverted the lab environment a state before first migration!
+   With that we've successfully reverted the lab environment the state before the first migration!

 2. Now, let's proceed with online migration.
 Switch over to **Azure Data Studio**, Microsoft's preferred MongoDB migration tool.